Programming-Competitions/NeuripsHS/README.md

 # Neurips HS: Voice to Voice with emotion (demo title)
 Neurips High School track

-Current Authors: Vatsa Pandey, Samanyu Chandana, Raj Sadhankar, James _-_-_ (idk :3)
+Current Authors: Vatsa Pandey, Samanyu Chandana, Raj Sadhankar

 ## Main Idea:
   - People in the community hae to use stuff like google translate to communicate, and that leaves emotion cut out, and doesnt account for dialects or tone